santiagommejia/Guardian/README.md

 Install **remote.it** (optional) to connect through ssh over the internet as [described here](https://docs.remote.it/platforms/quick-start-on-raspberry-pi/install-remote.it).

-Sync your time with the internet with `sudo timedatectl set-timezone <timezone>`, you can check the available timezones by running `sudo timedatectl list-timezones`, if you want to execute the time sync on start-up you can set a script to run on login as [seen here](https://raspberrypi.stackexchange.com/questions/8734/execute-script-on-start-up), and put this command in such script `<sudo_password> | sudo -S timedatectl set-timezone <timezone>`, remember to make the script executable `sudo chmod +x <script_name>`.
+Sync your time with the internet with `sudo timedatectl set-timezone <timezone>`, you can check the available timezones by running `sudo timedatectl list-timezones`, if you want to execute the time sync on start-up you can set a script to run on login as [seen here](https://raspberrypi.stackexchange.com/questions/8734/execute-script-on-start-up), and put this command in that script `<sudo_password> | sudo -S timedatectl set-timezone <timezone>`, remember to make the script executable `sudo chmod +x <script_name>`.

 Check out the **Register a cronjob** section to init fire-catcher.

 #### Register a cronjob

 Register a cronjob to execute the script every minute, open the crontab with `crontab -e` and add this to the bottom of the file `* * * * * python /path/to/script/main_fire_catcher.py` to run the program every minute, if you want to modify the frequency take a look at the [reference here](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/).
-You should also configure the clean script `0 0 * * * ./path/to/script/clean_memory.sh` to avoid memory overloading.
+You should also configure the clean script `0 0 * * * ./path/to/script/clean_memory.sh` to avoid memory overflow.

 ### Gcloud configuration